alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/appactive-example/readme.md

 concept

 The idea of multi-activity in different places is analogous to that eggs in daily life should not be placed in one basket.
 By splitting and deploying business applications in units, the impact of a unit's failure is limited to a specific unit.
-In the application multi-activity scheme based on AppActive, applications can be divided into three categories: global business, core business and shared business according to application attributes, which can be classified into two types of units: center unit and general unit.
+In the application multi-activity scheme based on AppActive, service can be divided into three categories: global service, core service and general service, which can be classified into two types of units: center unit and normal unit.
 Units are generally used to refer to server room.

-3 types applications:
+3 types service:
-- Global application: business applications (such as inventory, amount, etc.) with strong consistency cannot be split between multiple activities in different places, and they need to read and write services in the center unit.
+- Global service: business applications (such as inventory, amount, etc.) with strong consistency cannot be split between multiple activities in different places, and they need to read and write services in the center unit.
-- Core application: an application that is divided into units, an application that reads and writes in a specific unit according to the preset multi-active rules and request information.
+- Core service: an application that is divided into units, an application that reads and writes in a specific unit according to the preset multi-active rules and request information.
-- General application: It belongs to the business on the non-core link of the system, has low requirements on data consistency, and is not divided into units.
+- General service: It belongs to the business on the non-core link of the system, has low requirements on data consistency, and is not divided into units.

 2 types units: